Restream/reindexer/readme.md

 go generate ./bindings/builtinserver
 ```

-2. Add reindexer's module into your application's go.mod and the replace it with local package:
+2. Add Reindexer's module to your application's go.mod and replace it with the local package:
 ```bash
 # Go to your app's directory
 cd /your/app/path